lrafa3l/lrafa3l/README.md

     <img src="https://github.com/jotavare/jotavare/blob/main/42/banners/piscine_and_common_core/github_piscine_and_common_core_banner_born2beroot.png" width="265"/>
   </a>
 </p>
+-->

 #

 # 🌟 __About Me__
 - 👋 Hi, I’m Lando Rafael `(@lrafa3l)`!
 - 💻 Passionate about coding, problem-solving, and continuous learning.
-- 🎓 Currently studying at `42 School`, where I’m immersing myself in the world of coding and technology.
+- 🎓 Currently studying at `42 School (Luanda)`, where I’m immersing myself in the world of coding and technology.
 At 42, I’m developing a strong foundation in __Computer Science__ and honing my skills through hands-on projects and collaboration.
 - 🚀 Always eager to learn new challenges and expand my skill set.

 ## 🛠️ __Technologies & Tools__